noahzemlin/Honey-Ducklings/README.md

 This is the code for the Honey Ducklings team as part of MIT Battlecode 2024 https://battlecode.org/

+## Version 7

+Finally remembered to actually choose upgrades.
+Our upgrade path will be attacking > healing > capturing.

+Ideally, capturing would be the highest but I don't really benefit from either effect based on my agent behavior.

 ## Version 6

 Added basic setup with water+stun traps.
 Attempted to reduce teammates blocking each other.